 New York City is like Disneyworld for foodies.
 From incredible dollar-slice pizzas to unassuming holes in the wall all the way to the top Michelin-starred restaurants, there is no shortage of incredible food in the city that never sleeps.
-But forking the bill after an indulgent meal in some of the city's best restaurants can be a difficult pill to swallow.
+But forking over money for the bill after an indulgent meal in some of the city's best restaurants can be a difficult pill to swallow.
 Most visitors gulp at the sight of a $17 dollar cocktail, but in NYC, it's merely the default price—and dishes are no cheaper.

 That said, there is also a common misconception that Michelin-starred restaurants in New York are necessarily expensive.
 Yes, it's true that a meal at Masa—arguably the best 26-course omakase in the city—will set you back between $400 and $750 a person.
 But on the other side of town, Tim Ho Wan, a Hong Kong dim sum outpost that has one Michelin star in its own city, was named the world's cheapest Michelin star meal.

-When guestimating the price of your next Michelin-starred meal, let the number of stars guide you.
+When guesstimating the price of your next Michelin-starred meal, let the number of stars guide you.
 Typically, the lower the star count, the more affordable the meal.
 And since the Michelin guide also has a five-point comfort and quality rating system for restaurants that don't meet the star-requirements (but are still delicious and worth the detour), you know that a one-star meal will still be incredible.

 So get ready to treat yourself to some of our favorite meals out of the 72 Michelin-starred restaurants in New York—you'll be glad you did.